 Programs to load the data into SAS, SPSS, or Stata, are available on the HCUP User Support Web site (HCUP-US).
+The SAS and SPSS programs are available beginning with 1998.
+The Stata programs begin with 2006.
 To download and run the load programs, follow these steps:

-1) Go to the KID Database Documentation page on HCUP-US at http://www.hcup-us.ahrq.gov/db/nation/kid/kiddbdocumentation.jsp.

-- 2) Go to the "Load Programs" section on this page. - 3) Click on "SAS Load Programs", "SPSS Load Programs", or "STATA Load Programs" to go to the corresponding Load Programs page. - 4) Select and download the load programs you need.
+- 1) Go to the KID Database Documentation page on HCUP-US at www.hcup-us.ahrq.gov/db/nation/kid/kiddbdocumentation.jsp. - 2) Go to the "File Specifications and Load Programs" section on this page. - 3) Click on "Nationwide SAS Load Programs", "Nationwide SPSS Load Programs", or "Nationwide Stata Load Programs" to go to the corresponding Load Programs page. - 4) Select the data year and the database ("KID") from the drop-down lists on this page.
+Or you may select "KID Load All Years" to obtain a zipped file with all load programs for multiple years at once. - 5) Select and save the load programs you need.
 The load programs are specific to the data year.
-For example, the load program for the 2012 KID Core file is linked to "Core File" under "2012 KID".
-Save the load programs into the same directory as the KID ASCII files on your computer. - 5) Edit and run the load programs as appropriate for your environment to load and save the analysis files.
-For example, add directory paths for the input and output files if needed.
+For example, the load program for the 2016 KID Core file is found under the link "SAS KID 2016 Core File" in the list generated by selecting "2016" and "KID."
+Save the load programs into the same directory as the KID ASCII files on your computer. - 6) Edit and run the load programs as appropriate for your computing environment to create the analysis files.
+For example, modify the directory paths to point to the location of your input and output files.